7 Reasons All Kids Should Rock Climb

 The world is an exciting and adventurous place, but to the dismay of many adults, kids are often too busy with their electronics to notice the world around them.
-More than ever before, children and teenagers seem to wander through the world oblivious to the potential adventures that lurk around every corner.
+More than ever, children and teenagers seem to wander through the world, oblivious to the potential adventures lurking around every corner.
 Between social media and video games, it doesn’t seem like children or teens have much of a reason to look up from their smartphones anymore.

-Recreational sports are a fantastic way to get children to unplug from their electronics and focus on the immediate challenges that surround them.
-We argue that climbing, in particular, is an essential break from the electronic world, and can be a fun way to get youth involved in physical activity.
+Recreational sports are a fantastic way to get children to unplug from their electronics and focus on the immediate challenges surrounding them.
+We argue that climbing, in particular, is an essential break from the electronic world and can be a fun way to get youth involved in physical activity.

 Here’s a list of reasons why every child should give rock climbing a try:

 If they’re climbing on a properly rigged top-rope, in the gym, or outside, children are never at risk of falling more than a couple of inches during their rock climb.
 But still, most new climbers (children or adults) feel a surge of adrenaline as they climb 30 – 60 feet off of the ground for the first time.